-We conclude that if forced with a freshwater forcing that closely resembles (within the dating uncertainties) paleo salinity reconstructions from the Nordic Sea (Fig. 8) and a northern North Atlantic IRD composite (Fig. 1), the LOVECLIM model hindcast captures the dominant modes of Heinrich and DO variability found in paleo reconstructions.
-The model results further support that freshwater forcing triggered changes of the AMOC and North Atlantic SSTs, which subsequently caused the observed hydro climate shifts across both hemispheres.
-This confirms our initial hypothesis that ice sheet instabilities played a crucial role in generating the continuum of millennial-scale DO/Heinrich variability in the North Atlantic during MIS3 (see also Sarnthein et al., 2001).
+We conclude that if forced with a freshwater forcing that leads to simulated salinity anomalies which closely resemble (within the dating uncertainties) paleosalinity reconstructions from the Nordic Seas (Fig. 8), the LOVECLIM model hindcast captures the dominant modes of Heinrich and DO variability found in paleoreconstructions.
+The model results further support that freshwater forcing triggered changes of the AMOC and North Atlantic SSTs, which subsequently caused the observed hydroclimate shifts across both Hemispheres.
+This confirms our initial hypothesis that ice-sheetdriven AMOC variations played a crucial role in generating the continuum of millennial-scale DO/Heinrich variability in the North Atlantic during MIS3 (see also Sarnthein et al., 2001).
 Potential feedbacks of AMOC variability on the mass balance of the major ice sheets will be discussed in Sect.
 4.

-20 3.7 Timing and duration of events
+3.7 Timing and duration of Heinrich stadials

 Here we will take the opportunity to revisit the timing of some important climate events during MIS3.
-We will focus in particular on Heinrich stadials (H5, H4 and H3) and stadial event C7 (see Fig. 1) and use high resolution paleoclimate reconstructions with independent age control that capture Heinrich and DO variability.
-The event timing from NGRIP on GICC05 (Andersen et al., 2006), Sofular Cave, Turkey (Fleitmann et al., 2009), Pacupahuain Cave, Peru (Kanner et al., 2013), Santiago Cave, Ecuador (Mosblech et al., 2012) and Hulu Cave (Wang et al., 2001) is summarized in Table 1.
+We will focus in particular on Heinrich stadials (HS5, HS4 and HS3) and stadial C7 (see Fig. 1) and use high-resolution paleoclimate reconstructions with independent age control that capture Heinrich and DO variability.
+The timing from NGRIP on GICC05 (Andersen et al., 2006), Sofular Cave, Turkey (Fleitmann et al., 2009), Pacupahuain Cave, Peru (Kanner et al., 2013), Santiago Cave, Ecuador (Mosblech et al., 2012) and Hulu Cave (Wang et al., 2001) is summarized in Table 1.
+Results from Sect.
+3.5 supports the notion of near synchronicity (within ± 100 yr) of the physical variables under consideration.
+Consolidated estimates for the timing of HS5,